 Respecting the rights of other students presupposes that in the close and diverse society of residence life, student expression of opinion will be respectful of others and will be exercised in good taste and decency.
 Bigotry, hatred, and intolerance have no place in the residential community.
 In displaying or distributing expressions of opinion, students are expected to show respect for the aesthetic, social, moral, and religious feelings of others upon whom their views may be imposed.
 Students living in the residences are entitled to expect that those with whom they live will demonstrate tolerance for diversity and respect for privacy.

 Once a student has been checked in, the student may not leave the building but is free to visit the other floors in the tower or gather with friends in the common areas on the fourth floor until 1 am, Sunday through Thursday, and 2 am on Friday and Saturday.
 At that time, all students must be in their dorm rooms with the lights off.

 Drugs and Alcohol:

-No illicit drugs or alcohol are allowed in the dorm or on campus and they may not be consumed during the duration of the program.
-Students found in possession of, under the influence of, in the presence of, and/or suspected of consuming these prohibited items will be removed from the program immediately and may receive additional discipline.
+No illicit drugs or alcohol are allowed in the dorm or on campus, and they may not be consumed during the duration of the program.
+Students found or suspected to be in possession of, under the influence of, in the presence of, consuming these prohibited items will be removed from the program immediately and may face additional disciplinary action.
 There are no exceptions.
-If the Program finds evidence that students were engaged in these prohibited activities during the program, the Program and/or University may also apply sanctions after the Program has ended.
-Decisions on incidents involving illicit drugs and alcohol are up to the discretion of the Boston University Summer Term High School Programs staff.
+If the program finds evidence that students were engaged in these prohibited activities during the program, the program and/or University may also apply sanctions after the program has ended.
+Decisions on incidents involving illicit drugs and alcohol are at the discretion of the Boston University Summer Term High School Programs staff.

 More information about Boston University rules and policies can be found online at the Boston University Lifebook.
-Removal from housing for violations of University rules and regulations will lead to removal from the High School Programs and may also result in additional discipline.
+Removal from housing for violations of University rules and regulations will lead to removal from the High School Programs and may also result in additional disciplinary action.